aimansae/my-chalet/README.md

   - [Check Availability](https://github.com/aimansae/my-chalet/issues/12): while the user will be selecting the date a new calendar will appear showing availability for that specific date

-  - [Overbooking/Double Booking](https://github.com/aimansae/my-chalet/issues/13): important feature to implement as the adming will be able to show information regarding double bookings, overbooking and in addition to that will implement code to limit the number of reservation requests a user van send.
+  - [Overbooking/Double Booking](https://github.com/aimansae/my-chalet/issues/13): important feature to implement as the admin will be able to show information regarding double bookings, overbooking and in addition to that will implement code to limit the number of reservation requests a user van send.

   - Password Reset: a user will be able to reset their password, in case forgotten